-HOW DOES THE FLEXISTRETCHER IMPROVE FLEXIBILITY AND STRENGTH?
+HOW DOES THE FLEXISTRETCHER IMPROVE FLEXIBILITY BY STRETCH AND STRENGTH?

 - Working with the Flexistretcher allows one to simulate dance-specific or sport-specific movement patterns concentrating on improvements in execution and mobility.